 Sincerely, Barbara Pijan Lama, Jyotishavidya

 The eastern thought is more about"allowing" things to happen and unfold for you.
 The western thought is all about" making" it happen.
 Is there a way to balance these two thoughts?
 They both seem correct to me!

-Reality is the result of one's expectations.
-Reality is produced when the subconsciously held thoughts, beliefs, and expectations are projected upon the blank movie screen of the"objective" consciousness.
+Reality is the outcome of one's conscious and unconscious beliefs and expectations.
+Reality is produced when the subconsciously held thoughts, beliefs, and expectations are projected upon the blank projection screen of the objective consciousness.

 For these folk, it's much easier and less stressful to just let the movie roll.
 It will help to sit far, far back in the movie theatre (exempli gratia, in a mountain monastery) to avoid being psychically bombarded with the images.
 But certainly this is the passive-receptive, energy-conserving, meditative, inward path.
 It is the path of least resistance.